Last Updated on

 Using different ammo/bullets – Not all ammo acts the same way.
 Even the same ammo made by different brands or different ammo but has the same weight will give a different bullet strike each time.
 When you sight in your scope, you’ll want to use the right ammo for the distance.
 If you’re going to be using a different type of ammo on hunting day, you’ll want to zero it first to make sure you still get well-placed shots.3

 Using different distances – If you’re hunting with longer distances than 100 yards, you’ll need to make scope adjustments and sight in your ammo to compensate for bullet drop.
 For example, if you’re sighted in for your type of bullet at 100 yards, you might want to shoot two or three inches higher than what you would at 100 yards to hit bullseye at 200 yards.
-There are also ballistic calculators available in other hunting optics such as laser rangefinders and rangefinder binoculars to do the math for you.4
+There are also ballistic calculators available in other hunting optics such as laser rangefinders and rangefinder binoculars (like these) to do the math for you.4

 Air gun rifle scopes: Adjustment knob sensitivity – If you feel like you’ve sighted in, focused your reticles correctly, and you’re still getting various bullet strikes, you might want to check your adjustment knobs to make sure your cross hairs are in line with where they need to be.
 Here’s why…